Our MSc/PGDip Physician Associate programme provides essential training for entering an exciting new career as a healthcare professional.

 IELTS: 7.5 overall with no element less than 7.0 (or equivalent)

-Entry requirements: An upper second class honours degree (2.1 or above), or equivalent from a university outside the UK, in a relevant subject in the life sciences (for example, biological sciences, biomedical sciences, biochemistry, pharmacy, psychology.
-Applicants with a good lower second class honours degree (2:2) combined with other relevant practical healthcare skills and experience; or qualifications and experience considered to be equivalent to the above) will also be considered.
+Entry requirements: Normally a good undergraduate honours degree (2.1 or above), or equivalent from a university outside the UK, in a relevant life sciences subject – for example, biological sciences, biomedical sciences, biochemistry, pharmacy, psychology.
+Applicants with a good lower second-class honours degree (2.2) combined with other relevant practical healthcare skills and experience (or qualifications and experience considered to be equivalent to the above) will also be considered.
 The application deadline is normally in May; please get in contact for more information.

 Application window: 13 January 2020 - 8 May 2020 (deadline)